-The 2021 Victorian Landcare awards were celebrated today in an online ceremony.
+The 2021 Victorian Landcare awards were celebrated on Friday 26 November 2021 in an online ceremony.

 Over 200 people watched the ceremony across the state, where sixteen awards were presented to individuals and groups for their dedication to caring for the environment.